How Termites Get Into Your House

 This is because termites go from tree branches to anything that the branch is touching.
 If you have a tree that has branches touching your roof, termites will move from the branch to your roof and then go into your home.

 Keep trimming branches and leaves so that no extremities touch your home.

-When your gutters become clogged and overflow with rainwater, this can dampen your room and cause it to rot.
+When your gutters become clogged and overflow with rainwater, this can dampen your roof and cause it to rot.

 This rot attracts termites and gives them a point of weakness they can chew into.

-By keeping your gutters unclogged, this allows for water to travel through pipes easily and not damage your roof.
+Keeping your gutters unclogged allows for water to travel through pipes easily and not damage your roof.

 Termites thrive on moisture.
 Air conditioning units create a lot of run-off moisture.
 As such, termites are attracted to this moisture and create colonies nearby.
 They can also enter through the pipes if its not properly diverted.